ntoll/ntoll.github.io/posts/heraclitus.md

 riddles.
 Unable to make sense of the riddles, the doctors failed to cure him.
 Heraclitus took matters into his own hands and decided to cover himself in bovine faeces in the hope the warmth of the fresh dung would dry out his dropsy.
-This failed and he died at the age of seventy, after which his "bullshit" encrusted body was devoured by a pack of dogs.
+This failed and he died at the age of sixty, after which his "bullshit" encrusted body was devoured by a pack of dogs.

 Yet Diogenes also reports that